 PLANNING 7030: Urban Design Project

-Note: Current students should refer to this link for study plans and enrolment details.
+Note: Current students should refer to the following link for study plans and enrolments:

 Assessment takes a number of forms including written reports and essays, studio based design exercises, oral presentations and simulations of real life planning situations.
 Formal examinations are not used for student assessment.
 A capstone Urban Design project allows students to demonstrate their mastery of urban design through a significant supervised study.